neroshan12/CV/README.md

 ## Hobbies & Interests

-* Keen sports fan (In particular football, F1 and boxing)
+- Keen sports fan (In particular football, F1 and boxing)
-* Avid movie buff (Casablanca and Inglourious Basterds to name a few of my favourites)
+- Avid movie buff (Casablanca and Inglourious Basterds to name a few of my favourites)
-* Average footballer (being scouted by Fulham as a 12 year old is my claim to fame)
+- Average footballer (being scouted by Fulham as a 12 year old is my claim to fame)
-* Random fact enthusiast (if banging your head against a wall for an hour burns 150 calories...does coding count as exercise?)